davechurchill/COMP4303_Project/2023-03-29 - Demo/starcraft/README.md

 - Enemy base is scouted at the beginning of the match and successfully found
 - An attack takes place on the enemy base, ideally doing some damage or winning a game
 - Whatever your chosen area of specialization was should be partially implemented
-- An explanation of how these things have been accomplished so far, and what features you have left to implement for the final project hand-in
+- An explanation of how these things have been accomplished so far, and what features you have left to implement

 This folder contains the following 3 directories: